 - Hours of service (required rest for drivers between trips)

 Despite the regulations, trucking companies and drivers are sometimes negligent, and other motorists suffer as a result.
 The trucking company may fail to properly maintain brakes, tires, and other essential equipment.
 A driver may be speeding, following too closely, driving fatigued, or disregarding the rules of the road.

-Why Do You Need a Lawyer after a Truck Accident?
+Why You Need a Lawyer in a Truck Accident in Houston?